|Hiring and Supervision|

 The student employee and the immediate supervisor should attempt to make good faith efforts at a fair and equitable resolution of the concern, with the right to appeal to a higher level exercised only after it is determined that mutual satisfaction cannot be reached.

 If the student employee is dissatisfied with the response from the supervisor, then the student should contact the next level supervisor and/or administrative director/dean of the employing department to request a review of the concern.

-Should the resolution be unsatisfactory at the department level, the student employee may meet with the Career Services Grievance Review Staff to outline the nature of the concern and attempts to resolve the matter at the department level, and provide supporting documentation pertinent to the issue.
+Should the resolution be unsatisfactory at the department level, the student employee may meet with the Career Exploration and Development Grievance Review Staff to outline the nature of the concern and attempts to resolve the matter at the department level, and provide supporting documentation pertinent to the issue.

 The Grievance Review Staff will review all of the information for completeness and request any additional information from the student or employing department to ensure a thorough review of the facts and clarity of the concern.
 A final decision concerning the grievance will be submitted, in writing, to the student and department.
-The decision by the Career Services Grievance Review Staff is final.
+The decision by the Career Exploration and Development Grievance Review Staff is final.